 Tobacco products have been the subject of lawsuits brought by states’ attorneys general and large insurance companies.
 As a result of these lawsuits, the tobacco companies have agreed to pay billions of dollars to settle state health care reimbursement claims for widespread smoking-related injuries.
 The persons actually affected by smoking-related diseases are, however, unlikely to receive the direct benefits of those settlements.

-The avenue to direct consumer compensation is through product liability lawsuits against the tobacco manufacturers.
-Tobacco-related products liability cases include claims that the products caused cancer, circulatory diseases, respiratory diseases, birth defects, and addiction; contained a foreign substance; or failed to self-extinguish.
+The avenue to direct consumer compensation is through product liability lawsuits against tobacco manufacturers.
+Tobacco-related products liability cases include claims that the products caused cancer, circulatory diseases, respiratory diseases, birth defects, and addiction; contained a foreign substance, or failed to self-extinguish.
 Such claims may be brought by a single person or by a group of persons with related claims in a class action lawsuit.
 Products named in such suits include cigarettes, cigars, and smokeless or chewing tobacco.

-Earlier, many suits by individual, private plaintiffs against tobacco companies failed because the plaintiffs were unable to prove that the defendants were aware of the harmful effects of smoking many years earlier at the time the plaintiff first began smoking.
+Earlier, many suits by individual and private plaintiffs against tobacco companies failed because the plaintiffs were unable to prove that the defendants were aware of the harmful effects of smoking many years earlier at the time the plaintiff first began smoking.
 More recently, there has been a growing body of evidence based on the tobacco companies’ own internal documents that the companies knew of potential adverse consequences from using their products, but kept such information from the consuming public.
 Liability may now be based on asserted claims of fraud and deceit, negligent misrepresentation, intentional infliction of emotional distress, and violation of consumer protection statutes.

 Claims for personal injuries resulting from the use of tobacco products that relate to promotional or advertising communications or the adequacy of warnings are subject to the federal Cigarette Labeling and Advertising Act and must be brought under that Act rather than under comparable state law.
 However, some related state law claims may still be valid such as conspiracy, breach of warranty, or misrepresentation.
 Evidence of a consumer’s addiction to tobacco products may be relevant to proving the danger posed by such products in a manufacturer’s duty to warn case.
 In response to a failure-to-warn claim, however, the tobacco companies may argue that the consumer was contributorily or comparatively negligent for continuing to use tobacco products even after information about their potentially harmful effects became widely available.